king-media/Chat-X/README.md

     pnpm install

-That's pretty much now to quickly view the app run:
+That's pretty much it now to quickly view the app run:

     pnpm dev